 NCPH is turning 40 in 2020. join us in atlanta to celebrate!

-call for poster proposals – read the call for posters here
+Call for working group discussants EXTENDED TO 10/11! – read the call for discussants here

 2020 REGISTRATION RATES

 Support your public history community and celebrate NCPH’s 40th birthday by sponsoring an event at our 2020 annual meeting, buying a booth in our exhibit hall at the Westin Peachtree Plaza, or purchasing ad space in our Program.
 You’ll make contact with 900+ conference attendees and over 20,000 people via our social media presence—a great way to show your support for your public history community and get the word out about your organization, institution, or services.